The relationship between BDNF, depression, diet, exercise and magic mushrooms

 BDNF stands for Brain-Derived Neurotropic Factor

 Brain-derived neurotrophic factor, BDNF, is a neurotrophin.
-Neurotrophins are important for the survival, repair and growth of neurons.
-Neurons are nerve cells that process, transmit or process information in the brain or nervous system.
+Neurotrophins are important for the survival, repair, and growth of neurons.
+Neurons are nerve cells that process, transmit, or process information in the brain or nervous system.
 Neurons can be thought of as the data cables between parts of the brain and the body.
-An average body has about 100,000,000,000 neurons (100 billion).
+An average human body has approximately 100,000,000,000 neurons (100 billion).

 Too little BDNF